Schooling at home: Homeschooling and Distance Education

 Home Schooling

-Parents are responsible for setting their children's work, including when the work will be done.
-It makes sense to have a weekly timetable, and may be required for registration in some states.
-We can provide templates to help with this.
+Parents are responsible for setting the work from their child/ren, including when work will be done.
+A weekly timetable is very helpful for this and is a requirement for home education registration in some States.
+We have a template that can help with this.

-The homeschooler's timetable is worked around the family routine, fromĀ breakfast to shopping trips, to get-togethers, to weekly swimming or piano lessons.
+A homeschooling timetable works around the family routine, from breakfast to shopping trips, get-togethers, weekly swimming or piano lessons.

-Timetables can be presented in detail, showing exact times for lessons, but in reality the child works to their ability to focus on the day.
+Timetables can be used to allocate time in detail, showing exact times for lessons, but in reality is used as a 'guide', where there is flexibility to work with each child's ability to focus on each day.

 Distance Education